 Set Up Your Classroom & Create A Schedule

-Classrooms can be set up in many ways.
+Homeschool learning spaces can be set up in many ways.
 Some homeschoolers utilize one room for their students using traditional chalkboards or whiteboards, desks, and a dedicated area where they keep their supplies.
 Other parents utilize different rooms in their home, like the kitchen table or couch, and some have learning stations for different subjects.
 And for a just about all homeschoolers, the world is their classroom.
 The experiences gained from travelling can be just as invaluable as any learned in a classroom environment.

 As far as scheduling out your day, a stringent school schedule, such as one public schools use, does not work for every child.
 A flexible schedule, on the other hand, lets you teach your children at the optimum time.
 For example, some children learn better in the morning while others prefer the afternoon.
 You not only maximize their learning, but your children can also learn at their own pace — not the pace designated for a whole classroom.
 It’s OK to do things outside the box if that makes you and your student happy.